AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 - Summarize your take on the turbine design process, this should cover the entire lab (group report sections and individual sections).

 ### Discussion
-- Explain the fluid mechanics and the motivation behind the design.
 - Analyze the testing results.
 - Compare with your predictions.
 Did they match?
 If they were different, why?
 - How can the turbine design be improved?